edkrueger/eco395m-2022-fall/homeworks/8-homework.md

 # Homework 8
 You must submit your GitHub username to Canvas.
 You must have a _private_ repository with the name specified.
-You must also add me (edkrueger) and the TAs (ericschulman, mynameisphatcao) as collaborators.
+You must also add me (edkrueger) and the TAs (ericschulman, mynameisphatcao, ssm-utecon) as collaborators.

 ## Problem 0 - (0 points)
 You'll clone a repo with several SQL exercises.